denoland/manual/node/npm_specifiers.md

 Since version 1.28, Deno has native support for importing npm packages.
 This is done by importing using `npm:` specifiers.

-The way these work is best described with an example:
+The way these work is best described with an example that you can run with `deno run --allow-env`:

 ```ts, ignore
 import chalk from "npm:chalk@5";